manpreetsingh-knmiet/Swiggy_Recommendation_Model/README.md

 2 Struggle with updates in real-time, like new user preferences or changing item availability.

-   o Adapt and update recommendations in real time.
+   o Adapt and update recommendations in real-time.

 3 Handle sensitive user data, so we need to prioritize privacy.